Jump to main content

 (Applicable only to unpaid field related requirement such as practicum, service learning, intern, student teaching.)

-In addition, the teacher candidate, during her/his practice teaching in a school is deemed an employee of the school district for the purposes of workers’ compensation and liability insurance as provided for other school employees.
+In addition, the teacher candidate, during their practice teaching in a school is deemed an employee of the school district for the purposes of workers’ compensation and liability insurance as provided for other school employees.

-UNC University Policies
+UNC University Policies: Syllabus Statements